Mosh Pit Etiquette: Rules, Safety & What to Expect

 How to Join Safely

-If you want in, ease toward the edge of the pit first and feel the rhythm before committing.
-Tie your shoes tight, empty your pockets of anything breakable, and keep your phone secured.
-Once you are in, keep moving with the crowd rather than standing still, because a stationary person is easier to knock over.
-This is one part of the broader skill set in our full concert survival guide, which covers everything from tickets to getting home.
+If you want in, ease toward the edge of the pit first and feel out the rhythm before committing to the middle.
+Tie your shoes tight, empty your pockets of anything breakable, and keep your phone secured somewhere it will not fly out.
+Once you are in, keep moving with the crowd instead of standing still, since a stationary person is the easiest one to knock over.
+This is one piece of the broader skill set covered in our full concert survival guide, which walks through everything from tickets to getting home safely.

 How to Stay Out of It

 Plenty of fans never want to mosh, and that is perfectly normal.
-Pits almost always form in the same spots, so position yourself accordingly.
+Pits almost always form in the same spots, so you can position yourself around them on purpose.

 If You Want To… Stand Here